 On the other hand, images in 1:1 ratio looked so great on the mobile apps because they covered most of the real estate of the screen.
 There was no distraction.

 So, they launched square videos.
 Now the screen had just the video, its description and the title.
 This led to an increase in the average video views, engagement and CTR.
 The bane of brand and businesses.

 Snapchat then took this to another level by allowing brands to make portrait videos (9:16).
 This was the birth of a fully immersive video experience for mobile devices.
 And of course, Instagram followed suit.

 The key takeaway is – know your audience.
-If the majority of your traffic is from mobile devices, make videos in square or portrait.
+If the majority of your traffic is from mobile devices, make videos in squares or portraits.
 For desktop viewers, stick to landscape and square.

 8. Run A/B tests for video ads